warp-ds/tech-docs/docs/classes/grid-row-se.md

 </div>
 ```

+## Applying conditionally

 ### Breakpoints and media queries
 You can also use variant modifiers to target media queries like responsive breakpoints, dark mode, prefers-reduced-motion, and more.
 For example, use `md:row-span-4` to apply the `row-span-4` utility at only medium screen sizes and above.

 ```html{1}
 <div class="row-span-3 md:row-span-4">